-Sponsored by the Klaus-Grawe-Foundation at the 11th Meeting of the European Narcolepsy Network (EU-NN) on September 5 2020 virtually held in Berlin.
+Sponsored by the Klaus Grawe Foundation at the 11th Meeting of the European Narcolepsy Network (EU-NN) on September 5 2020, virtually held in Berlin.

 The award went to Dr. Ling Shan from the Swaab Lab, Leiden University, The Netherlands.

-Shan’s research shows that long-term use of opiate drugs may increase the number of hypothalamic hypocretin/orexin cells and might ameliorate certain symptoms of narcolepsy, such as cataplexy.
+Shan’s research shows that long-term use of opiate drugs may increase the number of hypothalamic hypocretin/orexin cells and might ease certain symptoms of narcolepsy, such as cataplexy.
 Full article: Opiates increase the number of hypocretin-producing cells in human and mouse brain and reverse cataplexy in a mouse model of narcolepsy

 For Ling Shan, it’s the first award for his research on narcolepsy.
-He previously received the young Investigator award from the Brain and Behavior Foundation and the 1st prize of the young investigator award from the European Histamine Research Society.
+He previously received the Young Investigator Award from the Brain and Behavior Foundation and the 1st prize of the young investigator award from the European Histamine Research Society.